fishspeech/fishspeech.github.io/index.md

 I am working on a zine on Adonis, transmasculine beauty, and roses featuring poetry, prose, and collage art.

-I do [analog photography](https://linhmnguyen34.wixsite.com/home), and I make a solid pourover.
+I do [analog photography](https://linhmnguyen34.wixsite.com/home), and I make a decent pourover.